Phalaenoptilus nuttallii nuttallii

 Various authors (Johnsgard 1980, Haecker et al 1945) have indicated that breeding may occur further to the east than outlined above.
 There are several summer reports for Knox and Holt Cos, suggesting that breeding may occur throughout the Niobrara River Valley; a few were found May 2008 in Gregory Co, South Dakota, north of Atkinson, Holt Co, Nebraska, in “rugged Missouri River bluffs on the west side of Lake Francis Case; this habitat is “open prairie with scattered thickets and cedars, and represents a habitat type that may be found in Knox and Boyd Cos along the Missouri or Niobrara Rivers” (William F. Huser, pers. comm.).
 Singles were in Brown and Keya Paha Cos 19 Jun 2012, up to three were heard at Bohemia Prairie WMA, Knox Co 7-9 Jul 2008, and five were near Lynch, Boyd Co, 2 Jul 2015.

 Common Poorwill occupies similar mixed grassland-coniferous habitat which has been created at NNF Bessey, Thomas Co (Bray 1994; Smith 1957; Ford 1959).
 Bray (1994) considered it a “common summer resident and nester” there, although it was not reported there until 1956.
+A female in breeding condition was collected there 8 Jul 1957 (Ford 1959).
 Twelve were counted there 28 Aug 1999.

 There was only a single Lincoln Co summer report, 6 Jun 1954, until Thomas J. Walker began systematic nocturnal surveys of the Loess Canyons in southeast Lincoln Co.
 Following discovery of a road-killed bird 22 Jun 2004, Walker has found birds in summer of each year since, including “dozens” on the dirt canyon roads there 16 Jun 2007.
 Eleven stops on a BBS route there 2.30-5.30 am 28 Jun 2010 yielded a count of 11 birds.

-The distribution map for Kansas (Thompson et al 2011; Busby and Zimmerman 2001) suggests that at least occasional nesting may occur in Nebraska south of the Platte River, especially in rocky areas in native grasslands, such as Sandstone Prairies of southern Jefferson Co, and east perhaps to Gage Co.
+The distribution map for Kansas (Thompson et al 2011; Busby and Zimmerman 2001) suggests that at least occasional nesting may occur in Nebraska south of the Platte River, especially in rocky areas in native grasslands, such as areas south of the Republican River in Webster and Franklin Cos, Sandstone Prairies of southern Jefferson Co, and east perhaps to Gage Co.
 Thompson et al (2011) suggested this species may be more common in the Flint Hills of eastern Kansas than in western Kansas.
 Immediately north of the Flint Hills in Nebraska there are in fact two nesting records.
-A successful nest was observed in Lancaster Co in 1976 (Cortelyou 1977), and another, with eggs, was found and observed 27 May-4 Jun 1963 near Powell, Jefferson Co (Hoge 1964).
+A successful nest was observed in Lancaster Co mid-May 1976 (Cortelyou 1977), and another, with eggs, was found and observed 27 May-4 Jun 1963 near Powell, Jefferson Co (Hoge 1964).
 At least one calling bird was at Twin Oaks WMA, Johnson Co 5-7 Jun 1982 (Cortelyou 1982), and at Rock Glen WMA, southeast Jefferson Co, 1-3 birds were found 7-24 May 2012.
+Two were heard near Franklin, Franklin Co 2 Jun 2021 and one was recorded near Red Cloud, Webster Co 3 Jun 2021.

 - Breeding Phenology: